StatsD: What is it and how to monitor it

 Introduction

 StatsD is among the most popular monitoring solutions used to instrument code with the help of custom metrics.
-It has become very popular over the course of the last few years and emerged as the industry standard for open source inside-the-app monitoring.
-It has a host of advantageous features that makes it perfect for application performance measurements.
+It has become very popular throughout the last few years and emerged as the industry standard for open-source inside-the-app monitoring.
+It has a host of advantageous features that make it perfect for application performance measurements.

 StatsD helps in swiftly and cost-effectively assessing how applications, services, and systems perform, thereby enabling IT professionals to fix and prevent issues much faster.